gwest7/open-zone/README.md

 - [x] Move sensative CLI args to environment variables
 - [x] Optional CLI config file
 - [x] Provide options to connect to a MQTT broker using a username and password
-- [ ] Exist with error if connection to the broker fails
+- [x] Improve connection failure handling

 # Package dependencies